awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-EKS-quickstart.md

 To deploy Container Insights using the quick start, enter the following command\.

 ```
-curl https://raw.githubusercontent.com/aws-samples/amazon-cloudwatch-container-insights/master/k8s-yaml-templates/quickstart/cwagent-fluentd-quickstart.yaml | sed "s/{{cluster_name}}/Cluster_Name/;s/{{region_name}}/Region/" | kubectl apply -f -
+curl https://raw.githubusercontent.com/aws-samples/amazon-cloudwatch-container-insights/latest/k8s-deployment-manifest-templates/deployment-mode/daemonset/container-insights-monitoring/quickstart/cwagent-fluentd-quickstart.yaml | sed "s/{{cluster_name}}/cluster-name/;s/{{region_name}}/cluster-region/" | kubectl apply -f -
 ```

-In this command, *Cluster\_Name* is the name of your Amazon EKS or Kubernetes cluster, and *Region* is the name of the Region where the logs are published\.
+In this command, *cluster\-name* is the name of your Amazon EKS or Kubernetes cluster, and *cluster\-region* is the name of the Region where the logs are published\.
 We recommend that you use the same Region where your cluster is deployed to reduce the AWS outbound data transfer costs\.

 For example, to deploy Container Insights on the cluster named `MyCluster` and publish the logs and metrics to US West \(Oregon\), enter the following command\.

 ```
-curl https://raw.githubusercontent.com/aws-samples/amazon-cloudwatch-container-insights/master/k8s-yaml-templates/quickstart/cwagent-fluentd-quickstart.yaml | sed "s/{{cluster_name}}/MyCluster/;s/{{region_name}}/us-west-2/" | kubectl apply -f -
+curl https://raw.githubusercontent.com/aws-samples/amazon-cloudwatch-container-insights/latest/k8s-deployment-manifest-templates/deployment-mode/daemonset/container-insights-monitoring/quickstart/cwagent-fluentd-quickstart.yaml | sed "s/{{cluster_name}}/MyCluster/;s/{{region_name}}/us-west-2/" | kubectl apply -f -
 ```

 **Deleting Container Insights**